Stunned, all Jenni could manage to ask was, "is my baby not going to make it?"

 During that visit, the couple worked with the clinical team to map out a plan for the pregnancy and the baby's birth.
 CDH babies are extremely delicate and their condition can change quickly and unexpectedly, making it critically important to choose a hospital where all aspects of specialized care are immediately available in one location.

-The Children’s Hospital of Philadelphia is one of only a few U.S. hospitals offering such comprehensive care for a mother and her fetus before, during and after birth.
+Children’s Hospital of Philadelphia is one of only a few U.S. hospitals offering such comprehensive care for a mother and her fetus before, during and after birth.
 CHOP’s Special Delivery Unit (SDU) is the world's first birth facility designed exclusively for mothers carrying babies with known defects, and it was one of the many factors that led the Pappas family to choose CHOP.

 "There was no question that I would have the baby and the procedure at CHOP," says Jenni.
 At 31 weeks pregnant, she relocated to the Ronald McDonald House in Camden with her husband and their young daughter, so she could be near the Hospital.

-Specialized care from the first moment
+Specialized care right from the start

 On Oct.
 29, 2009, at 37 weeks, Cora Pappas was born in the SDU.
 With the support of CHOP’s obstetricians and midwifery team, Jenni was able to have the natural delivery she had originally planned.
 Since all mothers delivering in the SDU have particularly high-risk pregnancies, the full delivery team is always present in case of the need for an emergency C-section or any other unexpected complications.